Taiwing/ready_set_boole/README.md

 ```

 More Complex formulas are hard to read and are better understood when
-represented in a tree format, which is easy to do from RPN string.
+represented in a tree format, which is easy to do from a RPN string.

 For example `"1011||="` can be represented like this: